MicrosoftDocs/azure-devops-docs/docs/organizations/security/get-started-stakeholder.md

 ## Related articles

-For a comparison chart of Stakeholder vs Basic access, see this [feature matrix](https://azure.microsoft.com/services/devops/compare-features/).
+For a comparison chart of Stakeholder versus Basic access, see this [feature matrix](https://azure.microsoft.com/services/devops/compare-features/).
 See also these quickstart guides:

 - [Add work items](../../boards/backlogs/add-work-items.md)
 - [Create your backlog](../../boards/backlogs/create-your-backlog.md)